 To minimize the effects of deviation, the compass must be at least 2m (6ft) away from the engine.
 Also it must be far as possible from any large ferrous-metal object, the ship's wiring system and magnetic items.

 To allow bearings to be taken all around the boat, a portable [ hand bearing boat compass ] is used.
 When using a hand bearing compass, line up the lubber line with the object for which the bearing is being measured and read off the bearing.

 The three types of hand bearing boat compasses are the traditional bowl compass held at arm's length, a smaller mini compass held close to the eye and the fluxgate compass, also held at arm's length.
 The type that is chosen depends on a personal preference so try using a few afloat and decide which suits best.

-Another navigation instrument is a depth sounder which in addition to indicating depth has alarms that are preset to a particular depth, and graphic sounders that display a profile of the bottom.
+Another useful piece of marine navigation equipment is a depth sounder which in addition to [ indicating depth ] has alarms that are preset to a particular depth, and graphic sounders that display a profile of the bottom.
 In addition to the safety benefit, a depth sounder is a useful navigation tool which allows a series of soundings to be compared against charted depths.